bolarinwaolayinka42-design/YbeeApp/README.md

 ...

-YbeeApp – Project Management Web Application
+YbeeApp – Management Dashboard

-YbeeApp is a lightweight project management and ticketing web application built with Node.js, Express, and EJS.
+YbeeApp is a lightweight management and ticketing web application built with Node.js, Express, and EJS.
 It enables teams to track tasks, manage tickets, and monitor progress through a simple but effective dashboard.

 Features